eppenga/GoldStar-Bybit/README.md

 GoldStar automatically determines the smallest possible order value and uses that as BUY orders.
 This amount is based on [Bybit minimum order value](https://www.bybit.com/en/announcement-info/spot-trading-rules/) and can be multiplied with the 'mult' parameter.
 By default GoldStar is setup so it can't sell at a loss (unless you set profit to negative levels or due to any other unforeseen circumstance).

-The application relies on PHP Bybit API from JaggedSoft to place the actual orders.
+The application relies on [PHP Bybit API from zhouaini528](https://github.com/zhouaini528/bybit-php/) to place the actual orders.
 You need to install that application first and put the GoldStar files in the same folder.
 Please remember to set a key to prevent others from calling your BUY and SELL URLs because they are exposed to the outside world!
 Preferably also using an https connection on your server.

 **How to install**